DEVAKI-github/Data-Cleaning-and-Preprocessing/README.md

 Task Performed:
 Downloaded Mall Customer Segmentation Dataset from Kaggle website.
 Loading the Dataset using Pandas library.
-Checked the total number of rows and columns usge .shape attribute.
+Checked the total number of rows and columns using .shape attribute.
 Ensured proper datatypes for the columns.
 Handled the null values and duplicated rows in the dataset.
 Standardized the 'Gender' column to lowercase and removed any spaces.